harshal-ships/cookbook/Google ADK/README.md

 # HealthFirst phone booking agent

-This is a local voice agent for **HealthFirst Clinic**.
+This is a voice agent for **HealthFirst Clinic**.
 When someone calls, **Maya** answers, collects appointment details, checks the calendar, and books the visit after the call ends.

 Built with: